htangsmart/FitCloudPro-SDK-Android/README.md

 ## 1. Import SDK

-Import the `libraryCore-release_xx_xxxx_x.aar` and `libraryDfu-release_xx_xxxx_x.aar` into the project, generally copy them to the `libs` directory, and then set them in the build.gradle in the module as follows:
+Import the `libraryCore_vx.x.x.aar` and `libraryDfu_vx.x.x.aar` into the project, generally copy them to the `libs` directory, and then set them in the build.gradle in the module as follows:

 ```
 repositories {